Adnams: Distillery

 The company branched out to distilling when they installed an 800-litre copper pot still with 42 plated rectifying columns, they acquired from Carl in 2010.

 The capacity was expanded in 2015 with two extra pot stills.

 The product line holds a wide variety of gin, vodka and whisky.

-For their whisky range different mash-bills (100% malted barley; 75% rye, 25% barley; 100% rye, 60% malted wheat, 10% malted oats, 30% malted barley) are used.
+The whisky range consists of three whiskies each with different mash-bills: a single malt of 100% malted barley: a rye whisky of 75% rye and 25% malted barley; and a "triple malt" of 60% malted barley, 35% wheat, and 5% oats.